-Happy 🎊 New Year and happy ❄️ January!
-I hope you had a wonderful 🎄Holiday Season full of family fun, cheer and crafty glitter all over (not to mention the ton of wrapping paper)!
-And to avoid the post-Christmas blues, we will be happily crafting, exploring, and learning hands-on during 🌬the cold winter months!
-I do hope you will follow along with our Montessori homeschool Winter Study as I will be adding winter-related fun STEAM (Science, Technology, Engineering, Art, and Math) educational activities which will keep you and your little one busy and excited (I hope)!
+Happy New Year and happy January!
+I hope you had a wonderful Holiday Season full of family fun, cheer and crafty glitter all over (not to mention the ton of wrapping paper)!
+And to avoid the post-Christmas blues, we will be happily crafting, exploring, and learning hands-on during the cold winter months!
+So, I do hope you will follow along with our Montessori homeschool Winter Study as I will be adding winter-related fun STEAM (Science, Technology, Engineering, Art, and Math) educational activities that will keep you and your little one busy and excited (I hope)!
 Besides, these Preschool Winter Kids Activities you can easily make at home, most of the time using what you already have!

 Name Recognition with Marshmallows

 Here is a winter-inspired sensory bin filled with white rice, silver balls, and mini marshmallows.
 After having satisfied the sensory aspect of this invitation, I offered Adrian to spell his name with marshmallows.
 This is a very hands-on way to learn letter formation as well as the proper spelling of the child’s name.
 We are using a traditional Montessori Movable Alphabet (you can also use it with this mat) as a reference.
 Lastly, I added our DIY magnetic letters to the rice sensory bin and offered a DIY magnetic wand to “fish” out the letters.
 (To make the DIY wooden circles letters, prime circles with clear nail polish and write vowel in blue and consonant in red with a Sharpie.
 To make a DIY “fishing rod” we used a straw and a pipe cleaner and we glued a small magnet to the end.
 Tape paper clips to your wooden letters and offer your child to fish the letters out!)
 I made these letters and a magnetic wand for Christmas Magnetic ABC Fishing Activity.
 Also, see a similar activity here Christmas Magnetic DIY Water Beads Sensory Bin.